-Homework assignments will reflect the capabilities of the majority of students, and differentiation must be made wherever practical, i.e. for higher performers, Special Education students and EL learners.
+Homework assignments will reflect the capabilities of the majority of students, and differentiation must be made wherever practical, i.e. for higher performers, Special Education students and English Language Learners.
 Age-appropriate instruction may be given to help students allocate their time wisely, meet their deadlines, and develop good personal study habits.
 It is noted that when a student is given ample class time to complete a class assignment and does not manage the time well and therefore needs to complete the assignment outside of class, that is not considered homework.
-(Board Policy (http://www.gamutonline.net/district/campbellesd/) AR 5121)
+(Board Policy AR 5121)